Nuclear timescale

-In astrophysics, the nuclear timescale is an estimate of the lifetime of a star based solely on its rate of fuel consumption.
-Along with the thermal and free-fall (aka dynamical) time scales, it is used to estimate the length of time a particular star will remain in a certain phase of its life and its lifespan if hypothetical conditions are met.
-In reality, the lifespan of a star is greater than what is estimated by the nuclear time scale because as one fuel becomes scarce, another will generally take its place—hydrogen burning gives way to helium burning, etc. However, all the phases after hydrogen burning combined typically add up to less than 10% of the duration of hydrogen burning.
+In astrophysics, the nuclear timescale is an approximate measure of how long nuclear reactions can sustain a star's luminosity, defined by the amount of available nuclear fuel and the rate at which it is consumed.

+Under typical main‑sequence conditions, the nuclear timescale is much longer than both the thermal and dynamical (free-fall) timescales because nuclear fusion of light elements such as hydrogen provides the dominant source of energy over most of a star's life.

+In some specialized cases, such as models of massive zero‑metallicity stars, energy production and mixing can alter evolutionary predictions.

 Stellar astrophysics

 Hydrogen generally determines a star's nuclear lifetime because it is used as the main source of fuel in a main sequence star.
 Hydrogen becomes helium in the nuclear reaction that takes place within stars; when the hydrogen has been exhausted, the star moves on to another phase of its life and begins burning the helium.